maxwellreynolds/clcal/README.md

-Now simply type "gcal" into terminal to list your next events
+Now simply type "gcal" into terminal to list your next events or "gcal -c <args>..." to create an event